 - Oil and Gas East Texas Historical Hearing Files

 To view all files with the exception of the Well Logs, you will need Adobe Acrobat 7.0 or higher.
 You may download the Adobe Acrobat Reader for free at www.adobe.com.
 Well logs and other oversized documents are stored and delivered in the TIFF file format, and a TIFF image viewer may be necessary to access these files.
 Please review the FAQs (Frequently Asked Questions) page for additional information about TIFF file format and TIFF image viewers.

-The Commission is able to provide Historical Oil & Gas Hearing Files for the East Texas region due to a grant from the National Historical Publications and Record Commission.
+The Oil & Gas East Texas Historical Hearing Files are included with the Oil & Gas Hearings Files discussed below.
+The Commission is able to provide these files for the East Texas region due to a grant from the National Historical Publications and Record Commission.
 Hearings are conducted at the RRC when operators request exceptions to rules or contest enforcement actions.
 Please read the press release to learn more about the project and the grant.
 For additional information on the project, please visit our Project Highlights page.

 Comments and questions about the Oil and Gas East Texas Historical Hearings application should be sent to email@example.com.